tristandeborde/nlplab42/README.md

 ## Instructions

-1. Fork this repo.
+1. Fork this repo and add your fork's URL to [this document](https://docs.google.com/spreadsheets/d/11McyuMX0TxY63nGHO87yDpIJpxq1sHAHZM8Et0peTws/edit?usp=sharing)
-2. Add your fork's URL to [this document](https://docs.google.com/spreadsheets/d/11McyuMX0TxY63nGHO87yDpIJpxq1sHAHZM8Et0peTws/edit?usp=sharing)
+2. Put the embedding file described in prerequisites into a folder called `data` inside your repo root.
 3. Create a python script that loads embeddings using `embedding.py` and runs two tasks:
     1. Nearest-neighbor search: print the 10 nearest neighbors of the word 'geek'
     2. Analogy: retrieve embeddings closest to a combination of embeddings that corresponds to an analogy, e.g. `'Tokyo' + 'Spain' - 'Japan' = ?`.
 Caveats: you will need to remove the embeddings corresponding to any of the query words (in this case, `Tokyo`, `Spain` and `Japan`) explicitly from the tokens you retrieve.